ifmcjthenknczny/energylandia-scraper/README.md

 ## Roadmap

-- Insert `MONGO_URI` secret directly into Lambda envs
 - Frontend looks upgrade and more stats
 - More filters in frontend/API
-- Make it more error-proof (a lot of stuff is dependent on external API)
+- Make lambda-scraper more error-proof (a lot of stuff is dependent on external API)
+- Insert `MONGO_URI` secret directly into Lambda envs
 - Upgdade to Next 15
 - Monorepo

 ## Project Motivation

 This project was created to "cheat the system" and statistically optimize my next visit to Energylandia.
 I’ve only been there once, and I felt like I spent too much time waiting in lines and moving inefficiently between attractions.
-Next time, I hope to change that by making data-driven decisions for a better experience.
+Next time, I hope to change that and plan my visit by making data-driven decisions for a better experience.

 ## License